NiketBahety/niketbahety/README.md

 - 👋 Hi, I’m @NiketBahety
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning data structures and algorithms
+- 🌱 I’m currently learning Nodejs and MongoDB
 - 💞️ I’m looking to collaborate on web development projects
 - 📫 How to reach me Instagram - @niketbahety